Cameron Kasky

 Cameron Marley Kasky (born November 11, 2000) is an American activist and advocate against gun violence who co-founded the student-led gun violence prevention advocacy group Never Again MSD.
 He is notable for helping to organize the March for Our Lives nationwide student protest in March 2018.
 Kasky is a survivor of the February 2018 mass shooting at Marjory Stoneman Douglas High School.
 Kasky was included in Time magazine's "100 Most Influential People of 2018".

-In November 2025, Kasky announced he was running for congress in New York's 12th congressional district.
+In November 2025, Kasky announced he was running for Congress in New York's 12th congressional district but in January 2026 withdrew his candidacy.

 Early life and education

 Kasky was a student, a "theatre kid", and former member of the drama club at Marjory Stoneman Douglas High School, and was a junior at the time of the school shooting in February 2018.
 He has a younger brother with autism who is also a survivor of the MSD shooting.
 After graduating from high school, he attended Columbia University for several semesters, but dropped out.